-Management Activity Custom Service Provider performs this activity and makes decisions independently. performs this activity in accordance with the Livestock Owner's approved Organic System Plan.
+Management Activity Custom Service Provider performs this activity and makes decisions independently.
+Custom Service Provider performs this activity in accordance with the Livestock Owner's approved Organic System Plan.
 Performed Only by Livestock Owner Records required for this activity 10) Updating Treated Animals' Visual ID by: (e.g.: notch ear tag, add button, etc.) Updated herd list documenting treated animals.
-Medical treatment log listing material administered, date, to which animal(s), and reason. notif while COF of any application of a prohibited ma cribed above.
-I agree to immediately ng those applied accidentally or via drift, ntain records of all activitie able for auditing at my orga sure copies of thos se records are provided to the livestock owner and are Printe ed Name Sig nature Date Certi Certified Livestock Owner: ntain records of all activitie ections. s performed by the ser vice provider and f nave these rec ords available for auditing at my organic Printe ed Name Sig nature Date
+Medical treatment log listing material administered, date, to which animal(s), and reason.

+By signing this Affidavit, I attest to the accuracy of the custom service arrangement described above.
+I agree to immediately notify the livestock owner and CCOF of any application of a prohibited material, including those applied accidentally or via drift, while livestock are present.